-- 5.1 A petition containing 500 or more signatures will be debated by either the Full Council the Executive, or relevant standing Committee depending on the issue.
+- 5.1 A petition will be debated by either the Full Council, the Executive, or relevant standing Committee depending on the issue and number of signatures received in support of the petition.
 This will usually be at the next meeting, although on some occasions this may not be possible and consideration will then take place at the following meeting. - 5.2 The petition organiser will be given five minutes to present the petition at the meeting and the petition will then be debated.
 The Council, the Executive or relevant standing Committee will decide how to respond to the petition at this meeting.
-They may decide to take the action the petition requests, not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant committee. - 5.3 Where a petition is heard at a meeting of the Executive, the Chairman will ensure that all Members in attendance at the meeting are given an opportunity to speak on the matter to ensure there is a full debate on the petition. - 5.4 The petition organiser will receive written confirmation of this decision and confirmation will be published on the Council's website.
+They may decide to take the action the petition requests, not to take

+- the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant committee. - 5.3 Where a petition is heard at a meeting, the Chair will ensure that all Members in attendance at the meeting are given an opportunity to speak on the matter to ensure there is a full debate on the petition. - 5.4 The petition organiser will receive written confirmation of this decision and confirmation will be published on the Council's website.